polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/frontend.md

 Sub-section: Front-end development
 Type: reference

-Front-end development for Substrate runtimes includes user-facing interfaces such as browser applications, desktop applications or applications for low performance hardware environments.
-Different libraries exist to build these types of interfaces, depending on your needs.
+Front-end development for Substrate runtimes encompasses user-facing interfaces such as browser and desktop applications, as well as client applications for specific hardware requirements and different libraries exist to build these types of interfaces, depending on your needs.
-This article aims to describe:

-- Types of application providers.
-- How extrinsics are sent to and from an application.
-- How a runtime exposes metadata that can dynamically be consumed by a front-end application for any chain.
-- The process of querying metadata.
-- Existing libraries for writing front-end runtime interfaces.

-## Transport providers

-Any client or front-end application requires specifying a provider to answer JSON-RPC requests made to interact with a chain.
-This could be for connecting to an existing node such as `wss://rpc.polkadot.io` or connecting to a local port such as `ws://127.0.0.1:9944` when running a chain locally for example.
-Depending on the client implementation, multi-transport support is available including Websocket, HTTP and Ipc.
-Websocket connections are a more secure alternative to HTTP and are better supported among current front-end libraries.
+This article aims to explain the process of querying a Substrate node in order to provide background knowledge to help inform these decisions, or to create application specific libraries.

+> NOTE: Although it's technically possible to use any protocol to communicate with a Substrate node, this article assumes that the chosen interface is via a node's RPC interface using JSON-RPC.

+## Connecting to a node

+Querying a Substrate node can be done by using an HTTP or WS based JSONRPC client, however most applications would use the WS protocol to answer JSON-RPC requests.
+The main advantage of WS is that a single connection can be reused for many messages to and from a node, whereas a typical HTTP connection allows only for a single message from, and then response to the client at a time.
+For this reason, if you want to subscribe to some RPC endpoint that could lead to multiple messages being returned to the client, you must use a websocket connection and not an HTTP one.

-Yet, an alternative way to specify a provider is by using `Smoldot`, which allows applications to spawn their own light clients and connect directly there (still in an experimental phase).
+An alternative (and still experimental) way to connect to a JSON-RPC  is by using `Smoldot`, which allows applications to spawn their own light clients and connect directly to the exposed JSON-RPC there.

-Several [language-specific libraries](./todo-add-link) that enable connections to these transport providers exist already.
-However, the APIs for these providers are language-agnostic, making it possible to build front-end APIs in any language.

-## Sending and receiving transactions

-Specifying an endpoint to connect to will establish a connection to the specified node.
-In order to actually send and receive transactions to and from the node, all front-end APIs must implement a SCALE codec library to encode/decode RPC calls.

-For each pallet, the metadata provides information about the storage items, transactions, events, errors and constants that are exposed by that pallet.
-Substrate automatically generates this metadata for you and makes it available through RPC calls.

-[TODO: go more in depth about the basic components that front-end libs need to interact with a node]

 ## Metadata system

-All front-end libraries that interact with Substrate runtimes are made possible by leveraging the rich metadata system provided by [`frame-metadata`](https://docs.substrate.io/rustdocs/latest/frame_metadata/index.html) and [`scale-info`](https://docs.rs/scale-info/latest/scale_info/).

-                            ┌─────────────┐
-                            │RPC functions|
-                            └─────────────┘
+Substrate runtimes use a versioned metadata system that helps clients generate the metadata of a node by using the `state_getMetadata` RPC call into the runtime.
+This includes information about the storage items, transactions, events, errors and constants that are exposed by that pallet.
+The current version (V14) differs significantly from its predecessors as it allows clients to generate information of the types used in the runtime.
+This means that if a runtime containts a pallet with some custom type, the type information will be included as part of the metadata returned by `state_getMetadata`.
+This rich metadata system is made possible by both [`frame-metadata`](https://docs.substrate.io/rustdocs/latest/frame_metadata/index.html) and [`scale-info`](https://docs.rs/scale-info/latest/scale_info/) crates which all Substrate runtimes using the latest system have.

+In order to actually send and receive transactions to and from the node, front-end APIs must implement a SCALE codec library to encode and decode RPC calls.

+The general flow of how metadata is generated and exposed looks like:

+- Callable pallet functions, as well as types, parameters and documentation are exposed by the runtime.
+- The `frame-metadata` crate describes the structure in which the information about how to communicate with the runtime will be provided.
+The information takes the form of a type registry provided by `scale-info`, as well as information about things like which pallets exist (and what the relevant types in the registry are for each pallet).
+- The `scale-info` crate is used to annotate types across the runtime, and makes it possible to build a registry of runtime types.
+This type information is detailed enough that we can use it to find out how to correctly SCALE encode or decode some value for a given type.
+- The structure described in `frame-metadata` is populated with information from the runtime, and this is then SCALE encoded and made available via the `state_getMetadata` RPC call.

+                          ┌─────────────────┐
+                          │state_getMetadata|
+                          │    RPC method   │
+                          └─────────────────┘
                                  │   ▲
                                  ▼   │
                             ┌─────────────┐
-                            │Type Registry|
+                            │Type registry|
                             └─────────────┘
                               scale-info
                                    ▲